 Real Madrid used to appease their fans with their Galacticos policy, in which they would buy the best players in the world each season.
 However, that didn’t always result in success, so the focus under manager Zinedine Zidane has altered slightly more towards keeping the team intact and improving where necessary, rather than building around a new star each season.

-Since Sir Alex Ferguson retired at the end of the 2012/13 season, the club has been in a downwards spiral on the pitch, but their revenues have been hitting all-time highs.
-With managers like David Moyes and Louis van Gaal failing to impress, the club has been spending huge sums to bring in great talents to get the fans excited and to try and jump start themselves into becoming Premier League contenders once more.
+Since Sir Alex Ferguson retired at the end of the 2012/13 season, the club has been in a downward spiral on the pitch, but their revenues have been hitting all-time highs.
+With managers like David Moyes and Louis van Gaal failing to impress, the club has been spending huge sums to bring in great talents to get the fans excited and to try and jump-start themselves into becoming Premier League contenders once more.

 With many other clubs, if their team were in a bad spell and were bringing in huge stacks of cash each season, they would be ecstatic that the club was reinvesting the money in talented players.